monstermare/advanced_random_number_generator/README.md

 the seed number ![equation](https://latex.codecogs.com/gif.latex?\fn_phv&space;X_0) should be a non-zero natural number and smaller than m

 In LCG, it is really important to pick a good number for those constants to have a maximum period length.
 As your period length gets longer, the numbers generated are more safe from the prediction.
-You can calculate the best combinations for practice, but I will just pick one of the combinations listed on the wikipedia for convenience.
+You can calculate the best combinations for practice, but in this practice, we will pick some small numbers so we can see the cycle of numbers generated
->m = 281,474,976,710,656\
+>m = 10\
->a = 25,214,903,917\
+>a = 5\
->c = 11
+>c = 1\

 So now we get everything we need for developing the LCG, and here is the sample code that outputs random numbers to check if it is working nicely.